Nek/Chain-Reaction/README.md

 Chain-Reaction
 ==============

-Chain Reaction – game built on Animatron engine
+Chain Reaction – game built on the Animatron engine